nventive/HttpClientUtilities/README.md

 Unfortunately, by default it does not provide a configuration model that is integrated with the [ASP.NET Core Configuration model](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.2).

-This library fills that gap by providing:
+This library fills the gap by providing:

-- a base class for `HttpOptions` that can be used to specify common properties for Polly behaviors
+- a base class for `HttpOptions` that can be used to specify properties for Polly policies
 - helpers extension methods to configure the `HttpClient` automatically

-The strategy adds the following configurable behaviors:
+This strategy adds the following configurable behaviors:

 - Request timeouts
 - Automatic retries, with a [jittered sleep strategy](https://github.com/App-vNext/Polly/wiki/Retry-with-jitter)